Senior citizens often depend on a limited retirement income even though they deal more with greater medical expenses due to their age.

 KFC: KFC Canada also offers a discounted deal for Canadian citizens over 55 years of age.
 You can get a free small drink along with a KFC meal as a senior citizen.

 Salisbury House: The Winnipeg-based chain offers a discounted menu for Canadian citizens over the age of 55.
 The Silver Breakfast menu offers several popular items from the restaurant at a discounted price for older adults in Canada.

-A&W: A&W also offers senior discounts.
-You can get a 10% discount on all food purchases from A&W, but it is not available at all its locations.
+A&W: A&Ws also offer seniors discounts.
+You can get a 10% discount on all food purchases from A&W, but it is not available at all of its locations.
 Therefore, you should ask the particular location to check whether they are offering a senior citizen discount.

 McDonald’s: McDonald’s offers discounts on coffee for seniors.
 However, you can only get coffee at discounted prices with your orders in selected locations.
 You should ask the particular location to check whether they offer any discounts on coffees for older adults.

 Humpty’s: Humpty’s is a Canadian restaurant that values its roots as a family restaurant and offers a discount of 10% to Canadians who are 55 or older.

 However, you need to get an Emerald 55 Club membership first.
 Fortunately, the membership is completely free.
 The discount is available for all menu items except alcohol.

 Taco Bell: Taco Bell also offers discounts to senior Canadian citizens older than 60.
 However, the discounts can vary and are not available at every location.
 Hence, it is advisable to call and check with your nearest branch to see whether it offers a senior discount.